chiragbaid7/Book-microservice/README.md

 ## Features
  - Built a scabale backend system to serve books as contents.
- - Dockerized entire application including all microservices and databases for easy deployement.
+ - Dockerized entire application including all services and databases for easy deployement.
  - Used Nginx as a reverse proxy to cater requests to different services.
  - Used RabbitMQ as the Message-Broker to publish message from User Service to Email Service after which an email will be sent to the newly regsitered user.
- - User can filter books based on the likes or reads interactions.
+ - User can filter books based on the basis of likes or reads interactions.
- - Implemented database using Mongodb for all three microservices.
+ - Implemented database using Mongodb for all three services.

 ## System Architecture